Q. How old should my child be to participate?(Back to top of page)

 A. No. But ALL CAMPERS must wear theirs on Fridays.

-* Note: Camp t-shirts are free and handed out during the first few days of camp
+* Note: Camp t-shirts are included with camp tuition and handed out during the first few days of camp

 Q. Will I have the same counselor and junior counselor everyday I come to camp?(Back to top of page)

 A. Yes.
-However, if you come both sessions you will likely get a different/new counselor and/or junior counselor for Session Two.
+However, if you split camp sessions for any reason you will likely get a different/new counselor and/or junior counselor for Session Two.

 Q. What if I miss a day.
 Should I call and notify the camp?(Back to top of page)

-A. Please call the camp phone (or email us) and let us know you will be absent.
+A. Please just shoot us a quick email and let us know you will be absent.

 Q. If I miss a day can I make it up on any day?(Back to top of page)